 Whether you have recently switched from the classic editor to the Gutenberg editor, or you are editing content that was written previously in the classic editor, you can easily convert content into blocks.

 This is extremely useful if you prefer to write in HTML, Markdown, or something outside of the WordPress editor.
 There is an easy “convert to blocks” option you can use for this.
 By converting into blocks, you can ensure consistency.
-Read to learn how to this conversion process works.
+Read to learn how this conversion process works.

 Convert Classic Editor To Blocks